 We believe that it is extremely important to address parents’ concerns before they become a problem.
 With years of experience, attorney Rebecca Perry knows what to anticipate and how to develop comprehensive parenting plans.

 Avoiding Trial Through Skillful and Thoughtful Negotiation

 Attorney Rebecca Perry will work to resolve issues in a rational and cooperative way, setting a precedent for a continued loving and supportive relationship between the children and each parent.
 However, in the event an agreement cannot be reached, she is fully prepared to take your case to trial.

 We can help you establish a workable visitation, custody and support arrangement, usually without the expense and emotional stress of a trial.
 We can also assist you in seeking a modification if there is a substantial change in circumstances that renders the original child custody or support agreement or order unfair and unworkable.

 Experienced Guilford County Child Support Lawyer

-To discuss the specifics of your case in a consultation at our Greensboro offices, contact Rebecca Perry and Julie Pendleton, Guilford County child support attorneys, online or call 877-509-6616.
+To discuss the specifics of your case in a consultation at our Greensboro offices, contact Guilford County child custody and support lawyer, Rebecca Perry, at Greensboro Family Law, online or call 877-509-6616.